Get stories and expert advice on all things related to college and parenting.

 Like many issues of college life, from both the student and parent perspective, there is no single “right” course to take.
-We look forward to your comments, and to exploring this topic and others with you on our Facebook page. – Editor

 I’m curious about black-or-white parenting decisions like this, and especially in this case.
 The student in question is very social, an academic leader and a joiner by nature.
 His outgoing and respectful personality seem to lend themselves toward the better nature of fraternity life.

 But to his parents, the potential downside outweighs all.
 They are not alone in their thinking.
 Many universities have curbed or banned Greek organizations.